Laverda 1200: Mirage

 The Mirage was a higher performance version of the 1200 instigated by the UK importers, Slater Bros.
 Following the success of the Jota, Richard Slater turned his attention to the 1200.
 4C cams and a Jota exhaust was fitted.
 The name Mirage was suggested by Laverda's sales manager Luciano Zucarelli.
 Machines were shipped from the factory minus the exhaust and nameplates which were fitted in the UK.
 Following a request from Slater that the Mirage should be a different colour to other 1200s, from July 1978 they were finished in metallic green.
-Universally known as the 'Green Mirage' it has become the most sought-after 1200.
+Universally known as the 'Green Mirage', this version has become the most sought-after 1200.

 Formula Mirage

 A limited number (estimates vary between 14 and 17) of higher performance Formula Mirage models were built by the UK importer Slaters.
 These had a higher compression ratio and 7C endurance racing camshafts.
 A one-piece fibreglass seat and tank and matching fairing were fitted.
 As fibreglass petrol tanks were outlawed in some jurisdictions, a 2.5 gallon metal tank was fitted under the fibreglass.